ovinc/oclock/README.md

 - `Countdown`: a class that starts a GUI countdown timer.
 - `parse_time()` function: returns a `datetime.timedelta` from a time string (e.g. `':2:25'`).
 - `measure_time()` and `measure_duration()` functions: are context managers for measuring time and execution times / time uncertainty of encapsulated commands.
+- `after()` allows the user to run a function after a pre-defined waiting time.
 - Note that the `Timer` class can also be used as a regular chronometer with its methods `pause()`, `resume()`, `stop()` etc.

 # Quick start